langfuse/langfuse-docs/pages/docs/integrations/sdk/python.md

 ## Serverless environments

 The Langfuse SDK executes network requests in the background on a separate thread for better performance of your application.
-This can lead to lost events in short lived environments like NextJs cloud functions or AWS Lambda functions when the python process is terminated before the SDK sent the event to our backend.
+This can lead to lost events in short lived environments like NextJs cloud functions or AWS Lambda functions when the Python process is terminated before the SDK sent all events to our backend.

-To avoid this, ensure that the `langfuse.flush()` function is called after each request.
+To avoid this, ensure that the `langfuse.flush()` function is called before termination.
 This method is waiting for all tasks to have completed, hence it is blocking.

 ```python
 langfuse.flush()
 ```

 ## FastAPI
-Some of our users are using FastAPI, hence we have a short example, of how to use it there.
+For engineers working with FastAPI, we have a short example, of how to use it there.
 [Here](https://github.com/langfuse/fastapi_demo) is a Git Repo with all the details.